 5.7 Term of Obligation.
 The Recipient's obligations with respect to the Confidential Information shall survive for two (2) years following the expiration or termination of this Agreement, provided that the Recipient's obligations with respect to any trade secrets shall last until such time as the Confidential Information is no longer a trade secret.

 5.8 Return of Materials.
-All documents and other tangible objects containing or representing Confidential Information that have been disclosed by the Discloser shall be and remain the property of Discloser.
+All documents and other tangible objects containing or representing Confidential Information that have been disclosed by the Discloser shall be and remain the property of the Discloser.
 At any time upon the written request of the Discloser, Recipient shall promptly (i) return to the Discloser and/or (ii) securely destroy all Confidential Information, except for any information maintained in connection with any automated electronic backup process of the files of the Recipient.
 Notwithstanding the foregoing, a Recipient may retain in the offices of its legal advisor a single archival copy of any Confidential Information provided by the Discloser under this Agreement, which copy shall only be used by the Recipient and its legal advisors in connection with the review and enforcement of its obligations under this Agreement.

 5.9 Equitable Relief.
 The Recipient hereby acknowledges that unauthorized disclosure or use of Confidential Information will cause irreparable harm and significant injury to the Discloser that may be difficult to ascertain.
 Accordingly, the Recipient agrees that the Discloser will be entitled to seek and obtain immediate injunctive relief to enforce obligations under this Agreement.

 5.10 Disclaimers.
 All Confidential Information disclosed by the Discloser is disclosed on an "AS IS'' basis.
-The Discloser will not be liable for any damages arising out of use of the Confidential Information, and the use of such Information is at the Recipient's own risk.
+The Discloser will not be liable for any damages arising out of use of the Confidential Information, and the use of such Confidential Information is at the Recipient's own risk.

 7. INTELLECTUAL PROPERTY